 Russ is survived by his wife, Anita, of Summerville OR; sons Daniel (Joy) Hunt of Elgin OR; Ross Kemp of Shreveport LA; and Lane (Katrina) Kemp of Biloxi MS; brothers Eugene (Rhea) Hunt; and Robert Hunt; grandchildren Taylor, DJ, Gabby, Max, Zoe & Wyatt; as well as several nieces and nephews.
 He was preceded in death by his parents, Ross & Violet Hunt and his brother, Daniel.

-A Celebration of life with military honors will be held at the Baker City Christian Church at 2:00 PM on Saturday, May 18, 2019.
-Memorial contributions may be made to the Blue Yesterdays (a local Big Band Russ played with), the Navy Musicians Association, or to the Cove Christian Camp through Gray’s West & Co.
-Pioneer Chapel at 1500 Dewey Ave., Baker City, OR 97814.
+A Celebration of Life with military honors will be held Saturday, May 18, 2019, at the Baker City Christian Church (675 OR Hwy 7) at 2:00 p.m. in Baker City, Oregon.
+Memorial contributions may be made to Cove Christian Camp, The Blue Yesterdays or the Navy Musicians Association, c/o Gray’s West & Co Pioneer Chapel,1500 Dewey Ave., Baker City, OR 97814.

 To send flowers to the family or plant a tree in memory of Russel Alec Hunt, please visit our floral store.